basemomar94/Cat_Demo/README.md

 ### Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture, ensuring separation of concerns and a maintainable codebase:

-Model: Represents the data layer, including network requests and local data storage.
+Model: Represents the data models.
 ViewModel: Manages UI-related data and business logic in a lifecycle-aware manner.
 View (Jetpack Compose): The UI layer is entirely built using Jetpack Compose.
 Repository: Acts as an intermediary between the ViewModel and the data sources (remote and local storage)